AnyaLang/SBB_ML/README.md

            5       0.48      0.45      0.46       165

+While the capabilities of this model are extensive, we chose the FlauBERT model, which is more targeted towards our task, and therefore did not perform hyperparameter tuning for BERT.

+9️⃣ **FlauBERT**
 ## **Training the model with the FlauBERT model**

 For our training, we are using the FlauBERT model from [Hugging Face](https://huggingface.co/docs/transformers/en/model_doc/flaubert), as described: